Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)
 * You can check example app!

- **Note: If user come situation with "**response late purchase succus**", User need to use apps between three days for Acknowledged.
+ **Note: If user come situation with "**response late, purchase succus**", User need to use apps between three days for Acknowledged.
 Otherwise item wil be refunded!
 This is Google rule!**

 **You can't use example project with emulator since it does not have play store**